 Few kids are coming back from school, enthusiastic, wearing same uniform and an innocent smile on their faces, hoping for a better future than their parents had.
 They look at us with curiosity, probably seeing for the first time faces so different and unfamiliar, wandering their small village.

-The local markets display a wide variety of home made “jewellery” and Saris (traditional women clothing) with pastel colors and shining embroidery and I m making a short stop over, while my colleagues continue their walk, uninterested of the fancy asian fashion, leaving me behind.
+The local markets display a wide variety of home made “jewellery” and Saris (traditional women clothing) with pastel colors and shining embroidery and I m making a short stop over, while my colleagues continue their walk, uninterested of the fancy asian fashion.

 The blonde girl wearing sari